 In the realm of processors, AMD and Intel have extensive lineups worth considering for your next PC upgrade.
 The spotlight is on AMD’s Ryzen 7000 series and Intel’s 13th-generation Raptor Lake processors.

-These offerings boast up to 24 cores, clock speeds inching towards 6GHz and cache capacities that leave previous-generation CPUs in the dust.
+These offerings boast up to 24 cores with clock speeds inching towards 6GHz, and cache capacities that leave previous-generation CPUs in the dust.
 Let’s break down the latest mainstream CPUs from both companies:

 AMD and Intel Processor Comparison